BLUE HORIZON 1261

 Durant gave each of the coons a nod.
 "What can we help you with?" he asked.

 "We would like to speak to your captain," said the one with the patched coveralls.
 He pulled a previously burned cigar from a shirt pocket with one hand, a lighter from another pocket with the other, and then lit up the end beneath his cupped fingers.
-"He's not expecting us, though," he added.
+"He's not expecting us," he added.

 "Uh, sure," Durant said.
 He led them all to the port side of the vessel to the main airlock and then walked up the ramp to the nearest intercom control.
-He didn't know which compartment the wolf might be on board, so he tapped the ship-wide button and said, "Merlin, please come to the main hatch.
+He didn't know which compartment the wolf might be on board, so he tapped the ship-wide intercom and said, "Merlin, please come to the main hatch.
 There's someone here to see you."